 Sugarbush is located in the Mad River Valley, also the home of the Mad River Glen Ski area.
 The current incarnation of Sugarbush was formed when the Sugarbush Resort acquired neighboring Glen Ellen ski area in 1979.
 In 1995, an 11,000 foot long chairlift, the Slide Brook Express, was built to connect the two resorts.

 In October of 2001, Summit Ventures bought the entire resort from American Skiing Company.
-Summit Ventures is headed by Win Smith, a long-time Sugarbush skier who can be spotted on the slopes and in the lodges on a near-daily basis.
-With a private ownership group made up of skiers, the mountain has seen steady improvement in facilities since 2001.
+Summit Ventures was headed by Win Smith, a long-time Sugarbush skier who was spotted on the slopes and in the lodges on a near-daily basis.
+With a private ownership group made up of skiers, the mountain had seen steady improvement in facilities since 2001.
 One major new lift has been installed, many modern snowmaking guns have been added, the Lincoln Peak base lodge was torn down and reconstructed, two major condominium complexes have been built, and two significant skier services buildings (ski school, rentals, children’s programs, ticket offices, etc.) have been added.To skiers who have not been at Sugarbush since the turn of the century, it really is a completely different mountain, at least at the base.

 But, the real appeal of Sugarbush is on the hill itself.
-This is a mountain populated by hard-core skiers who love difficult terrain.
+This is a mountain skied by the hard-core who love difficult terrain.
 Only 20% of the resort’s 111 official trails are designated as easy (green) terrain, while nearly twice that many trails are listed as expert terrain.
 In addition to the numerous expert trails, Sugarbush has officially opened many tree runs that used to be known only to locals.
 For years, there were only four tree runs on the map at Lincoln Peak.
 Now, there are many more, and some of them offer some of the most challenging skiing in the east.
 Plus, many more routes exist, many of them well known, but only to the locals.

 On Lincoln Peak, check out Stein’s Run or Ripcord for steeps.
 If you want a more natural and remote experience while still on trails, look to Paradise or Rumble.
 Using appropriate safety precautions enter the Long Trail from Paradise and seek out numerous steep tree lines.
 Inbounds, look to the tree runs Gangster’s Grotto or Stein’s Woods for steeps, or Eden, Race Course Woods, or Deeper Sleeper for moderately easy tree lines.
 Beginners should stick to the Gate House chair at Lincoln Peak and the Inverness or GMX chairs at Mt.
 Ellen.
 Intermediate skiers can easily make to the summit of any chair except Castlerock and expect moderate cruising terrain to the bottom.